 |Date Intervals, Formats, and Functions|

-Some of the commonly used SAS date and datetime formats are listed in Table 4.3 and Table 4.4.
-You can specify the width value for each format by adding w.
+Some of the SAS date and datetime formats commonly used to write out SAS date and datetime values are listed in Table 4.3 and Table 4.4.
+A width value can be specified with each format.
 The tables list the range of width values allowed and the default width value for each format.

 data b(keep=qtrDate); interval = 'QTR'; form = INTFMT( interval, 'long' ); call symput('fmt',form); do i=1 to 4; qtrDate = INTNX( interval, '01jan00'd, i-1 ); output; end; run; proc print; format qtrDate &fmt; run;

 The second argument to INTFMT is 'long,' 'l,' 'short,' or 's' and controls the width of the year (2 or 4) for date formats.
 For more information about the INTFMT function, see SAS Language Reference: Dictionary.

 See SAS Language Reference: Concepts for a complete description of these formats, including the variations of the formats produced by different width options.
 See Chapter 3, Working with Time Series Data, for a discussion of the use of date and datetime formats.